bernie-skipole/webparametrics/docs/index.md

 and reboot

+## Add user bernard

-step 2 add user bernard, as root on the VPS
+As root on the VPS

 adduser bernard

-Step 3 From laptop, and any other PC you want, copy SSH keys
+## From laptop, and any other PC you want, copy SSH keys

+From laptop, desktop etc.,

 ssh-copy-id bernard@51.89.150.251